Catethysis/stm32js/README.md

 ## Examples

+stm32js is very easy to use for those who know JS, I'll show you some particular framework use cases.

+### SysTick

 For example, let's ask the system timer to tick every 0.5 seconds.
 Didn`t you forget about ES6 support?
 You can use arrow functions in here.
 ```javascript
 const SysTick = require('../peripheral/systick');